 Boston Terriers typically weigh around 12-25 pounds and stand at 10-12 inches.
 So if you're looking for a small, well-proportioned, handsome little dog – Boston Terriers are just right for you.

 As the name suggests, Yorkshire Terriers originated from Yorkshire in England and were popular as lap dogs, given their size and influence over Victorian ladies.
 Such popularity made them recognized as companion animals.

 Yorkshire Terriers, better known as Yorkies, make a good pet.
 These dogs are great personalities in a tiny package.
 People who live in an apartment with limited space can easily keep Yorkies as a pet since they don't take up much room.

 Yorkshire Terriers are considered one of the smallest dogs.
-They stand at only 6 or 7 inches and weigh anywhere from about 2 to 7 pounds.
+They stand at only 7 or 8 inches and weigh up to 7 pounds.